Zuchen-Gao/OASIS/README.md

 - 🤗 [2025/03/12] Our latest Code Embedding Model [OASIS-code-1.5B](https://huggingface.co/Kwaipilot/OASIS-code-1.5B) is now released.
 - 📝 [2025/03/12] Our preprint is now available at [OASIS-arxiv](https://arxiv.org/abs/2503.08161).
 - 🔥 [2025/05/16] Our paper is accepted as a main conference paper in [ACL2025](https://2025.aclweb.org/program/main_papers/).
-- 🤗 [2025/07/XX] All training data for OASIS is now available at [TBF].
+- 🤗 [2025/07/XX] All training data for OASIS is now available at [OASIS-53m-dataset](https://huggingface.co/datasets/Kwaipilot/OASIS-53M-dataset).

 ## Framework
 <p align="center">